-Needle EMG
+Needle Electromyography

 An EMG needle electrode is inserted into selected muscles, chosen by the examining physician depending on the differential diagnosis and other information available during the exam.^{2,} The response of the muscle to electrical stimulation is recorded.
-Three components are evaluated: observation at rest, action potential with minimal voluntary contraction, and action potential with maximum contraction.^{3,}
+Three components are evaluated: observation at rest, action potential with minimal voluntary contraction, and action potential with maximum contraction.^{3,} generation of the muscle action potential.
+Single fiber EMG can also measure fiber density, which is defined as the mean number of muscle fibers for 1 motor unit.

-Single Fiber EMG
+Single Fiber Electromyography

-In single fiber EMG, a needle electrode records the response of a single muscle fiber.
-This test can evaluate "jitter," which is defined as the variability in the time between activation of the nerve and generation of the muscle action potential.
-Single fiber EMG can also measure fiber density, which is defined as the mean number of muscle fibers for one motor unit.
+In single-fiber EMG, a needle electrode records the response of a single muscle fiber.
+This test can evaluate "jitter," which is defined as the variability in the time between activation of the nerve and

-Nerve Conduction Study
+Nerve Conduction Studies

 In NCS, both motor and sensory nerve conduction are assessed.
 For motor conduction, electrical stimuli are delivered along various points on the nerve, and the electrical response is recorded from the appropriate muscle.
-For sensory conduction, electrical stimuli are delivered to one point on the nerve and the response recorded at a distal point on the nerve.
-Parameters recorded include velocity, amplitude, latency, and configuration.2
+For sensory conduction, electrical stimuli are delivered to 1 point on the nerve, and the response is recorded at a distal point on the nerve.
+Parameters recorded include velocity, amplitude, latency, and configuration.^{2,}